-The majority of this work seeks to better understand how global change is impacting the way in which these systems operate, largely using seabirds as a focal study group.
-I am particularly interested in the relationships between the timing of key ecological events (phenology), food web dynamics, and population processes, and how these relationships are changing over time.
-This area of study has implications for better understanding not only the underlying structure of ecological interactions, but also the vulnerability of these systems (and others) to environmental change.
-I apply a range of techniques (hierarchical Bayesian modeling, quantitative remote sensing, stable isotope analysis, genomics) to data derived from a number of sources (field collections, satellite sensors, citizen science, historical records) to explore these questions.
+My research is broadly focused on understanding how ecological systems are responding to rapid global change, largely using birds as a focal study group.
+I am particularly interested in the relationship between the timing of key ecological events (phenology), food web dynamics, and demographic processes, and how these relationships are changing over time.
+These areas of study have implications for better understanding not only the underlying structure of ecological interactions, but also the conditions under which ecological systems may be more vulnerable to environmental change.
+I am ultimately interested in the relevance of this work both for basic questions in ecology and for environmental management applications.